PureJoyMind/nodejsDocs/Node.js/01.Node module system/How Node Works.md

 log.log('message from log event');
 ```

 # HTTP Module

 We use this module to create networks in applications.
 We can create a web server that listens for HTTP requests on a given port.
-Using this we can easily create a backend service.
+Using this we can easily create a back-end service.

 # Working With HTTP

 ## Responding to a 'connection' event

 1. First we must load the module.
     `const http = require('http');`